chasemuss/Avenon/Campaign Ideas.md

 ## Scenario 3:
 You and your team of scouts have been recruited by the emperor of Harlish to infiltrate Zaoverinia and figure out what their next move is.
 You'll have a party of 3 other people to assist you as you sneak into high security buildings and figure out what they have in store for you next.

+## Scenario 4:
+You and your party have found dragon eggs and will learn to raise them and wield their power as you deem fit.